I have read true stories on your website, and it is remarkable how similar our struggles are, no matter what the specific circumstances. – Reader

 I need people to help keep me on my path, hold me accountable, guide me, and walk with me as I grow within my journey.
 All I have felt at my new church is welcome, and I believe and trust that these people truly do want to live and love like Jesus.
 When I recently decided to be baptized, it was because I wanted to dedicate myself to Jesus and do it in front of the church community that I want to be a part of.

 Every year, I try to think of a word that defines it.
 This year it’s “reinventing”.
 The scripture that hits home and wraps up my testimony nicely is 2 Corinthians 5:17.
-It reads, “Anyone who belongs to Christ has become a new person.
+“Anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun!”

 Topic: Obsessive-Compulsive Disorder